ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ## User research
 ### Protocol
 - Goal: learn from different perspectives to make sure my visualizations are readable and understand
-- Target audience: the audience will be students who usually feel satisfied when doing phone activities, but also feel those are not the things they truly want to do, and are curious about why they will have these contradictory feelings.
+- Target audience: the audience will be students who spend a lot of time on their phones everyday.
 - Method: I will talk with people around me from different backgrounds and then make an in-person or remote interview or have them fill out a survey.
 - Estimated time: 15 minutes
 -	Format: in-person/remote/survey